 She has been working on this project with Michael Martins and Anastasia Mina, who run Piece, an art company.

 You absolutely can.
-We’ve included a handful of pieces below, but do follow us on Instagram, where we’ll be posting more of the artworks on the run-up to the night.
+We’ve included a handful of our soon-to-be-on-sale pieces below, but do follow us on Instagram, where we’ll be posting more of the artworks on the run-up to the night.
 You can also keep in touch with us by subscribing to our newsletter.